 To put an appropriate value on marketable assets, the Eurosystem operates a system known as the Common Eurosystem Pricing Hub (CEPH), which provides the NCBs with a unique price per eligible marketable asset per business day for use across the Eurosystem.
-Market prices of assets are collected and checked for quality to compute this Final Eurosystem Price.
-In the absence of reliable market prices, the valuation is based on theoretical prices.
-CEPH calculates theoretical prices by means of mathematical models.
-Collateral values of marketable assets are calculated on the basis of this Final Eurosystem Price, subject to the applicable haircut.
+Market prices of assets are collected and checked for quality to compute this final Eurosystem price.
+In the absence of reliable market prices, the CEPH calculates a theoretical price based on internal mathematical models.
+Collateral values of marketable assets are calculated on the basis of this final Eurosystem price, subject to the applicable haircut.

-The collateral value of non-marketable assets, on the other hand, is calculated based on their outstanding amount taking into account the relevant haircut applied.
+The collateral value of non-marketable assets, on the other hand, is calculated based on their outstanding amount, with the relevant haircut applied.

 The Eurosystem thus has two lines of defence against losses from the default of a monetary policy counterparty: first, the financial soundness requirement for the counterparty itself and second, the quality of the eligible assets.
-This is why it is generally not possible for a Eurosystem counterparty to submit any assets issued or guaranteed by itself or by an entity with which it has close links.
+This is why it is not generally possible for a Eurosystem counterparty to submit any assets issued or guaranteed by itself or by an entity with which it has close links.
 Exceptions do exist for covered bonds, which need to satisfy additional requirements, and for assets where close links exist between the counterparty and a public sector entity that has the right to levy taxes.
-However, in the event of own use, covered bonds are subject to additional valuation haircuts.
+Own-use covered bonds are subject to additional valuation haircuts.
 Unsecured debt instruments issued by credit institutions and their closely linked entities are another special case.
-Only a limited amount of these unsecured bank bonds (UBBs) can be submitted by counterparties as collateral.
+Only a limited volume of these unsecured bank bonds (UBBs) can be submitted by counterparties as collateral.